Lucija Ćirić Bagarić

 Lucija Ćirić Bagarić (born 9 January 2004) is a Croatian professional tennis player.
-She has a career-high WTA singles ranking of 157, achieved on 5 August 2024, and a doubles ranking of No. 407, achieved on 6 October 2025.
-She has won nine singles titles on the ITF Circuit.
+She has a career-high WTA singles ranking of 157, achieved on 5 August 2024, and a highest doubles ranking of 118, achieved on 3 August 2026.
+She has won two WTA 125 doubles titles, with nine singles and four doubles titles on the ITF World Tour.

 Early life

 Ćirić Bagarić was born in Dubrovnik and grew up in Lapad.
 Her father was a footballer.

 She began playing tennis at the age of six, and, at the age of 13, she moved to Zagreb for better training opportunities.
 After her junior career, she was extended offers to play tennis at Harvard University and Princeton University, but chose to pursue professional tennis instead.

 Career

 Ćirić Bagarić made her debut for Croatia in the Billie Jean King Cup in April 2023 playing doubles in the Europe/Africa Zone.
-In September 2023, she made her WTA 125 debut at the Zavarovalnica Sava Ljubljana, where she reached the quarterfinals.
+In September 2023, she made her WTA 125 debut at the Ljubljana Open, where she reached the quarterfinals.

 She was named ITF World Tennis Tour Player of the Month in February 2024.

-Ranked No. 185, she qualified for her first Grand Slam at the 2024 French Open after defeating Arina Rodionova, Rebecca Marino, and Sara Saito in the qualifying competition without dropping a set.
-She lost to Peyton Stearns in the first round in three sets.
+Ranked No. 185, she qualified for her first Grand Slam tournament at the 2024 French Open, after defeating Arina Rodionova, Rebecca Marino, and Sara Saito in the qualifying competition without dropping a set.
+She lost to Peyton Stearns in the first round, in three sets.